 - Students whose placement scores require remediation in Reading and/ or English and/or Mathematics should be enrolled in each appropriate course, beginning the first semester of attendance.
-The Texas Success Initiative restricts enrollment in certain college level courses until the required developmental courses are completed successfully or the TSI or alternative test is retaken and the required score is presented.
+The Texas Success Initiative restricts enrollment in certain college-level courses until the required developmental courses are completed successfully or the TSI or alternative test is retaken and the required score is presented.
 These are:

-- Courses restricted by READING scores:
+- Courses restricted by READING & WRITING:

 - BIOL 1406, 1407, 1411, and 1413

 - ENGL 1301 and 1302

 - HIST 1301 and 1302

 - GOVT 2305 and 2306

-- Courses restricted by WRITING scores:

 - ENGL 1301 and 1302

 - Courses restricted by MATH scores:

 - BIOL 1406, 1407, 1411, and 1413

 - MATH 1314, 1324, 1332, 1316, 1325, 1342, and 1350

-- The student should progress through developmental coursework in each area of need, either in consecutive semesters or in concurrent enrollment with college-level coursework, until the student has attained collegelevel eligibility or demonstrated college-level competency through successful completion of coursework in the identified subject areas. - Students whose test scores place them in the developmental level of two or more subjects will be enrolled in our student success class - EDUC 1300 - Learning Frameworks.
-This class is designed to help students identify their own strengths and weaknesses and teach them the necessary skills to become effective college learners. - It is critical that students attend and participate in every class session for remediation to maximize their potential for success in subsequent college coursework.
-Therefore, the following attendance policy has been instituted and is enforced by Weatherford College:
+- The student should progress through developmental coursework in each area of need, either in consecutive semesters or in concurrent enrollment with college-level coursework, until the student has attained collegelevel eligibility or demonstrated college-level competency through successful completion of coursework in the identified subject areas.

+- Students whose test scores place them in the developmental level of two or more subjects will be enrolled in our student success class - EDUC 1300 - Learning Frameworks.
+This class is designed to help students identify their own strengths and weaknesses and teach them the necessary skills to become effective college learners.